JayKowski/authentication/README.md

-# micro-reddit
+# custom user authentication
-Let’s build Reddit.
-Well, maybe a very junior version of it called micro-reddit.
-In this project, you’ll build the data structures necessary to support link submissions and commenting.
+Let’s build a user authentication system.
+In this project, we have built the data structures necessary to support link submissions and commenting and also user authentication with cookies and sessions
 ## License
 All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/) is available jointly under the MIT License and the Beerware License.
 See